-Where applicable, this section provides details on distinctive features such as:

-- where in the structure above a professional/placement year fits in and how it may affect progression - > any restrictions regarding the availability of elective modules - > where in the programme structure students must make a choice of pathway/route - > Additional considerations for apprenticeships: - > how the delivery of the academic award fits in with the wider apprenticeship - > the integration of the 'on the job' and 'off the job' training - > how the academic award fits within the assessment of the apprenticeship
+- Where applicable, this section provides details on distinctive features such as: - where in the structure above a professional/placement year fits in and how it may affect progression - > any restrictions regarding the availability of elective modules - where in the programme structure students must make a choice of pathway/route - Additional considerations for apprenticeships: - how the delivery of the academic award fits in with the wider apprenticeship - > the integration of the 'on the job' and 'off the job' training - how the academic award fits within the assessment of the apprenticeship

-The programme puts the students' practice at the fore and provides them with the opportunity to nurture a strong and coherent practice that offers opportunity for public facing outcomes to include working with clients, designers, publishers, concept artists and others, and are involved in activities such as selling work, networking self-promotion, branding, producing resolved responses to professional briefs, collaborating with other creatives, working with the public, exploring academic research and creating an identity for their professional creative practice.
-The course is driven by the reality of being a Graphic Designer or Illustrator in the real world and is therefore driven by real industry opportunities.
-The course content has been developed with local galleries and art organisations, design agencies, as well as freelance Graphic Designers & Illustrators.
+The programme puts the students' practice at the fore and provides them with the opportunity to nurture a strong and coherent art practice.
+This programme offers the opportunity for public facing outcomes to include public exhibitions, working with gallerists and curators, self-promotion, collaborating with other artists, designers and makers, working with the public, exploring academic research and creating an identity for their practice.
+The course is driven by the reality of being an artist in the real world and is therefore driven by real industry opportunities.
+The course content has been developed with local galleries and art organisations as well as freelancer practitioners.

 It aims to develop creative skills through technical supervision and critical questioning, alongside the emergence of individual agency.
-Consolidating the students' creative identity with an increased understanding of current social, cultural and theoretical debate and their influence on making work.
+Consolidating the students' creative identity with an increased understanding of current social, cultural and theoretical debate and their influence on making art.